Celyagd/celyagd.github.io/teaching/index.md

 ### English <a name="english"></a>

+- Javnier 2020 - **Digital Research in Science and Society (DRISS) : open and data science into practice for your PhD** at the [CRI](https://phd.cri-paris.org/en/phd-program) for the PhD Students

 - October 2019 - **Intro to you digital research environment** avec DRISS for URFIST of Lyon.